Mid October, 2014

 As we were leaving we spotted a RV that is a rental.
 Many were around Moab.
 They come equipped with all the necessities.
 What a neat way for someone to see if they would like the RV life.

 I love the tenacity of the Juniper trees.
-They seem to survive IMG_0843anywhere.
+They seem to survive anywhere.
 If there is a crack in the boulder, a Juniper seed and the correct amount of moisture, this is what will happen.

 Thanks for joining me today as we ventured through Arches National Park and The Canyonlands National Park.